OregonDigital/metadata-ingest-form/README.md

 }
 ```

+This should look fairly typical for a Rails form.
+Depending on how you set the
+form up, and what magic you do in the form, you may also see the "_destroy"
+attribute.
+If this is set to "1", it directs attribute reading in the ingest
+form to mark the entry as destroyed.
+Destroyed items are still retrievable,
+but the translator can use this information to properly store the object's new
+state (more on this below).

 #### Translation into asset data

 If you use the basic translator, it requires some setup - this could be in the